bstehling/Visualization-Project-1/README.md

 # Visualization-Project-1
 Project 1 for CS4331: Visualization and Visual Analytics

-CS4331.003: Special Topics in CS: Visualization and Visual Analytics

 The mp4 video is included with the repository files.
 The video has messed up the audio recording.
 Please excuse.